-Mesa/Boogie has unveiled the Badlander, the latest addition to its Rectifier series of amplifiers.
+Mesa/Boogie has unveiled the Badlander, the latest addition to its Rectifier series of guitar amps.

 Available as 50- and 100-watt heads, or a 50W combo, the Badlander features two fully independent channels – each with three-mode channel cloning – EL34 power tubes, 12AX7 preamp tubes, and a Bias switch that allows users to switch between EL34s or 6L6s.